Burning of Jaffna Public Library: Reaction

 Of all the destruction in Jaffna city, it was the destruction of the Jaffna Public Library that was the incident which appeared to cause the most distress to the people of Jaffna.
 Twenty years later, the mayor of Jaffna Nadarajah Raviraj still grieved at the recollection of the flames he saw as a university student.

 For Tamils, the devastated library became a symbol of "physical and imaginative violence".
 The attack was seen as an assault on their aspirations, the value of learning and traditions of academic achievement.
 The attack also became the rallying point for Tamil rebels to promote the idea to the Tamil populace that their race was targeted for annihilation.

+The priest and scholar Rev. Fr.
+(Dr.) H. S. David died of shock the next day after seeing flames engulfing Jaffna Library from his room at St. Patrick's College, Jaffna the night before.

+President J. R. Jayewardene

+The then President J. R. Jayewardene admitted that members of his party had encouraged the violence against Tamils in this period: